 National Institute for Health and Clinical Excellence (NICE).
 Dyspepsia and gastro-esophageal reflux disease: Investigation and management of dyspepsia, symptoms suggestive of gastro-esophageal reflux disease, or both.
 NICE 2014 Sep:CG184.

 Peptic ulcer disease.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/condition/peptic-ulcer-disease.
+EBSCO DynaMed website.
+Available at:https://www.dynamed.com/condition/peptic-ulcer-disease.
 Updated April 2, 2018.
 Accessed February 3, 2020.